Our expert Settlement Agreement solicitors answer some common questions from employees who are offered Settlement

-The Settlement Agreement solicitor will look at the background of the Settlement Agreement given by your employer and advise you whether you are being offered a suitable amount of compensation.
+Your Settlement Agreement solicitor will explore with you the background to you being offered this Settlement Agreement.
+We will advise you whether you are being offered a suitable amount of compensation.
 Your solicitor should refer to your contract of employment to calculate the correct notice and see if the compensatory sum covers an appropriate amount.
 If any bonuses are due, your solicitor should look at this and also work out any appropriate redundancy payments.
-Much of the Settlement Agreement is written in legalistic language and refers to various issues that can look very onerous to those without legal training.
+Much of the Settlement Agreement is written in legalistic language and refers to various issues that can look confusing to those without legal training.
 It is important that your solicitor explains the legal ramifications of signing a Settlement Agreement including the legal warranties you are entering into, such as a confidentiality clause, and the penalties for breaking any of these warranties.

 This will depend on the circumstances surrounding the offer of the Settlement Agreement.
 We would go through the background with you to find out what potential claims you may have against your employer, how strong they appear to be, and how much they may be worth.
 This is in order to establish whether the sum offered compensates you sufficiently for the legal rights that you are giving up.
 Another consideration in deciding whether to accept an offer is how quickly you think you will find another job.
 This is because any compensation that you might receive in an Employment Tribunal would be based on your actual loss of earnings.